Angelica M. Jimenez

-Angelica M. Jimenez (born March 19, 1965) is an American Democratic Party politician, who has been serving in the New Jersey General Assembly since 2012, where she represents the 32nd Legislative District.
+Angelica M. Jimenez (born March 19, 1965) is an American Democratic Party politician, who has been serving in the General Assembly since 2012, where she represents the 32nd Legislative District.
 Jimenez has been the Deputy Speaker in the General Assembly since 2020.

 She has served on the West New York Housing Corporation Board since 2010 and was Vice Chair of the West New York Housing Authority, from 2008 to 2010.
 Jimenez has served on the New Jersey Democratic State Committee since 2008 and was Vice President of the Board of Education of the West New York School District from 2009 until 2011.
 She is a state-certified radiology technician.

 Elective office

 Jimenez was chosen to run for office in the General Assembly after Joan M. Quigley announced that she would not run for re-election in the face of redistricting.

 Committees

 Committee assignments for the current session are: